-- Supreme Court declines interim relief to disqualified Uttarakhand MLAs
+- Supreme Court to hear plea of 18 disqualified AIADMK MLAs on Wednesday

 The MLAs had sought a stay on their disqualification citing the Constitution Bench judgment in Arunachal case.
 The court had ruled in the case that if a notice to remove the Speaker had been moved, the Speaker could not go ahead and disqualify members of the House until majority of the legislators repose confidence in him.

 The MLAs further asked for permission to participate in the Assembly session, starting July 21 in Dehradun.
 But the court said it would need to examine the issues in entirety and will hear it on July 28.